sharifrahmanie/MBMethPred/README.md

 * `CV`    The number of folds for cross-validation.
 It should be greater than one.
 * `NTree`   The number of trees to be grown.
 * `NCores`    The number of cores for parallel computing.
-*  `NewData`  A methylation data for prediction.
+*  `NewData`  A methylation beta values input from the ReadMethylFile function.

 ## XGBoost model
-The `XGBoostModel` is a A function to train an XGBoost model to classify medulloblastoma subgroups using the DNA methylation dataset.
+The `XGBoostModel` is a A function to train an XGBoost model to classify medulloblastoma subgroups using DNA methylation beta values.

 ### Usage